Guido-DiPilla/Generic-Scraper/README.md

 # Install dependencies
 pip install -r requirements.txt

+# For development, install dev dependencies (including pytest-asyncio for tests)
+pip install -r requirements-dev.txt

 # Create .env configuration file
 cp .env.example .env
 # Edit .env with your proxy credentials and settings
 ```

+### **Important: Development Environment**
+To run the tests (especially async tests in `test_scraper.py`), you need to:

+1. Create a virtual environment (as shown above)
+2. Activate the virtual environment
+3. Install dev dependencies with `pip install -r requirements-dev.txt`
+4. Run tests with `pytest` (or `python -m pytest`)

+Without a virtual environment and `pytest-asyncio` installed, the async tests will be skipped.

 ### **Environment Configuration**
 Create a `.env` file with your settings: